Getting started with UpCloud Crossplane provider

 Verify the network status:

-$ kubectl get network.network.upcloud.io/example
+$ kubectl get network.network.upcloud.com/example

 NAME READY SYNCED EXTERNAL-NAME AGE